-RS232: The acronym for the Recommended Standard 232, a standard communication protocol for networking a computer and peripheral devices (such as a digital measurement instrument) to allow serial data exchange.
+RS232: The acronym for the Recommended Standard 232, a standard communication protocol connecting a computer and its peripheral devices (such as a digital measurement instrument) to allow serial data exchange.

-Semiconductor Gauge: A strain gauge type manufactured from strips of semi-conducting silicon in either n-type or p-type.
+Semiconductor Gauge: A type of strain gauge manufactured from strips of either n-type or p-type semi-conducting silicon.
 It exhibits special characteristics such as high output, no creep or hysteresis, and long fatigue life.
 Force transducers, accelerometers, and pressure sensors all commonly use semiconductor gauges.

 Sensitivity: The rate of change of the output signal as the desired signal at the input varies.
-The sensitivity of a transducer allows us to predict the output voltage from the knowledge of the excitation voltage and the value of the applied stimulus.
+The sensitivity of a transducer allows us to predict the output voltage from a known excitation voltage and value of the applied stimulus.

-Shear Force: The force that acts perpendicular to the longitudinal axis of the body.
-It tends to divide the body along a plane parallel to an opposing stress.
+Shear Force: A force that acts perpendicular to the longitudinal axis of the body, or equivalently parallel to a cross section of the body.
+See Figure 9.

-Shielding: Placing a conductive surface around the critical parts of the instrument’s circuit so that the electromagnetic field which couples to it is attenuated.
+Shielding: Placing a conductive surface around the critical parts of the instrument’s circuit to attenuate the electromagnetic field that couples to it.
 A good force transducer has a shield wire as its fifth wire terminal.

 Shock Resistance Test: The test carried out when there are unstable readings and random changes in the zero balance point of the load cell.
 It is done by connecting all the conductors together and then measuring the resistance between all the connected wires and the load cell body.

-Signal Conditioning Circuit: The circuit that performs signal filtering, amplification, and isolation to ensure a more accurate result is obtained.
+Signal Conditioning Circuit: A circuit that performs signal filtering, amplification, and isolation to ensure a more accurate output signal.

 Stabilization Period: The time interval required to ensure that any further changes in the output reading of the load being measured are tolerable.
-Simply put, it is the time required for the output reading to stabilize and maintain a certain value before it is recorded as the actual output value.
+Equivalently, it is the time required for the output reading to stabilize and maintain a certain value before it is recorded as the actual output value.

-Standard Test Conditions: The ambient conditions under which measurements should be performed.
-It is abbreviated as STC.
-The conditions will include factors such as temperature, humidity, and pressure for force measurements.
+Standard Test Conditions: The ambient conditions under which measurements should be performed, abbreviated as STC.
+These conditions include factors such as temperature, humidity, and pressure for force measurements.

 Static load: A load whose size/magnitude does not change with time.

-Strain Gauge: A resistive element that produces a change in its resistance proportional to an applied mechanical strain.
+Strain Gauge: A resistive element that produces a change in its resistance proportional to a mechanical strain induced by an applied force.

-Strain Gauge Transducer: A transducer type that uses the strain gauge as its underlying mechanism.
-The strain gauge(s) is(are) attached to a structural member which undergoes deformation when a load is applied to the load cell.
-It is the most common type of load cell found in measurement devices all across various industries.
+Strain Gauge Transducer: A transducer type that uses a strain gauge as its underlying mechanism.
+The strain gauge(s) is(are) attached to a structural member which undergoes deformation when a load is applied.
+It is the most common type of load cell in measurement devices across various industries.

-Structural Member: The constituent part of force transducers that provides support and housing for other components.
-The geometric shape of the structural member also determines the category to which the load cell belongs.
-According to the shape of the structural member, load cells can be beam load cells, disk load cells, S-type, tension link load cells and miniature load cells.
+Structural Member: The constituent part of a load cell/force transducer that provides support and housing for other components.
+The geometric shape of the structural member also determines the category to which the load cell belongs: beam load cells, disk load cells, S-type, tension link load cells and miniature load cells.

-System Requirements: The necessary and desired specifications and standards that the force measurement system must meet.
-They are always specified by the user, client or the expert designing the whole system.
-When the system requirements are known, then the specific instrument that best matches these requirements is selected for use.
+System Requirements: The necessary and desired specifications and standards that the force measurement system must meet for a given application.
+The user, client or the expert designing system for this given application defines its system requirements, and chooses instruments that best match these requirements to create the system.

-Systematic Error: This is the error inherent in the operation of a force measurement instrument.
+Systematic Error: The error inherent in the operation of a force measurement instrument.
 It can be quantified or eliminated through system calibration.

 TEDS: The acronym for the Transducer Electronic Datasheet.
-It contains details about the technical and performance characteristics of the transducer.
+It lists details about the technical and performance characteristics of the transducer.

-Telemetry: An automated communication process that describes the transmission of data or information between two geographical locations.
-In instrumentation, transmission is required to enable centralized supervisory data login, signal processing or control of large-scale systems.
-Telemetry can be provided by electrical transmission as well as pneumatic transmission.
-Pneumatic transmission is employed in a hazardous area where an electrical power failure can be very disastrous.
+Telemetry: An automated communication process that transmits data or information between two geographical locations.
+In many force measurement applications, this type of transmission enables centralized supervisory data login, signal processing or control of large-scale systems.
+Telemetry can be electrical or pneumatic.
+Pneumatic telemetry is used in hazardous areas where an electrical power failure could be disastrous.

-Tensile Force: The force that stretches or elongates the size of a material.
+Tensile Force: A pulling force that can stretch or elongate a material.